Save money getting to Cannes

 Our first tip is the cheapest: the bus.
 The NoctamBus 200 takes over from the express shuttle bus (see below) on Thursday, Friday and Saturday evenings.
 The journey takes about 90 minutes and costs just €1.50.
 It drives through Antibes, Juan-les-Pin and Golfe Juan, so is handy if your hotel is located there.

 Tip n° 2: It’s a little-known secret that Nice airport has a railway station (relatively) near by: Nice-St Augustin.
 It brings you to Cannes in about 35 minutes for under €6.
 It’s particularly handy if you are staying in Juan-les-Pins or Antibes.
-To reach it, take bus 23 or the car park shuttle bus from Terminal 1.
+To reach it, take bus 23 from Terminal 1.
 Nice-St Augustin is the second stop.
 Alternatively, go to the bus station in Terminal 1 and look for signposts for the “L’Arénas” office block.
 Then take Avenue Lindbergh and then a right on the Blvd Cassin.
 Cross at the lights and head under the railway bridge.
 You’ll find the station on your right.
 It takes about 15 minutes, not recommended if you have heavy cases but perfectly doable otherwise.
 Last trains are at 21:43 weekdays and 14 past midnight on Saturdays and Sundays according to the train timetable.
 But I’m hesitant about recommending the last train.
-Look for the latest timetable on the SNCF site (updated May 2015 – but this page changes frequently and is only available in French).
+Look for the latest timetable on the SNCF site (updated May 2018 – but this page changes frequently and is only available in French).

 Tip 4: The newest kid on the block is, of course, Uber.
 If you are familiar with the service which connects travellers with cars, check their Cannes page.